-The purpose of an SPF record is to prevent spammers from sending messages with forged from addresses at your domain.
-Recipients can refer to the SPF record to determine whether a message purporting to be from your domain comes from an authorized mail server.
+The purpose of an SPF record is to prevent spammers from sending messages forged from addresses at your domain.
+Recipients can refer to the SPF record to determine whether a message purporting to be from their domain comes from an authorized mail server.

 If your domain does not have an SPF record, some recipient domains may reject messages from your users because they cannot validate that the messages come from an authorized mail server.

 If you’ve already set the SPF record for your domain, it means that you have set Google’s servers in the SPF records.

 What is SPF record example?

 SPF records are define as a single string of text.
 Here is an example record:

 The SPF record always starts with the v= element.
 This indicates the SPF version that is use.
 Right now the version should always be spf1 as this is the most common version of SPF that is understood by mail exchanges.

 How to set SPF records of your domain into the CWP panel?